US outpatient dialysis universe, mapped

 Does the dataset include home dialysis providers?

 Yes.
-Home hemodialysis and peritoneal dialysis programs are captured as a modality flag on the underlying clinic record, because almost all home programs are still administered by a parent outpatient facility.
-Dialyze Direct, which runs in-skilled-nursing-facility hemodialysis as a distinct delivery model, is captured separately by clinic site.
-Pure direct-to-patient home services without a clinic touchpoint are out of scope.
+Home hemodialysis and peritoneal dialysis programs are captured as a modality flag on the parent outpatient clinic record, because almost all home programs are still administered by a freestanding facility.
+Dialyze Direct, which delivers in-skilled-nursing-facility hemodialysis as a distinct site-of-care model, is mapped by individual site.
+Pure direct-to-patient home services with no freestanding clinic touchpoint are out of scope.

 See the dialysis clinic dataset before you pay for it.

 Tell us the states, chain affiliations, or modality mix you want.
-We send a free sample of around 100 verified clinic records with named medical directors and administrators, no commitment, no email-list back-and-forth.
+We send a free sample of around 100 verified clinic records with named medical directors and facility administrators, no commitment, no email-list back-and-forth.
+For the full universe count and segment breakdown, ask us directly.

 Get the sample